MoeNamini/week1-aws-s3-static/README.md

 └── workflows/

-&nbsp;   └── ci.yml                           # GitHub Actions workflow to run tests
+    └── ci.yml                           # GitHub Actions workflow to run tests

+Created the "infra" repo in GitHub.

+-pulled the changes from GitHub repo: git pull infra main --allow-unrelated-histories -pushed the files from local repo: git push --set-upstream infra main

+Set notepad as global text editor instead of vim: git config --global core.editor "notepad.exe"

+Created a s3 policy uploader script which create the policy saved as a .json file in AWS and save the policy's ARN into a template that include all ARNs, with one CLI command "./create\_policy.sh MyNewPolicy infra/new-policy.json"